progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Anything that has merge conflicts and hasn’t been resolved is listed as unmerged.
 Git adds standard conflict-resolution markers to the files that have conflicts, so you can open them manually and resolve those conflicts.
 Your file contains a section that looks something like this:-->

 Alles, was einen 'merge' Konflikt aufweist und nicht gelöst werden konnte, wird als 'unmerged' aufgeführt.
-Git fügt den betroffenen Dateien Standard-Konfliktlösungsmarker hinzu, so dass Du diese öffnen und den Konflikt manuell lösen kannst.
+Git fügt den betroffenen Dateien Standard-Konfliktlösungsmarker hinzu, sodass Du diese öffnen und den Konflikt manuell lösen kannst.
 Deine Datei enthält einen Bereich, der so aussehen könnte:

 	<<<<<<< HEAD:index.html
 	<div id="footer">contact : email.support@github.com</div>